uppes/coroutine/README.md

 ## Usage

 In general, any method/function having the `yield` keyword, will operate as an interruption point, suspend current routine, do something else, then return/resume.
-For an quick how to watch [Advanced Asyncio: Solving Real World Production Problems](https://youtu.be/yKfenooKl6M).

-It's advisable to watch this [introduction, 4 hour video](https://youtu.be/D1twn9kLmYg), the concepts, the internals of the talk is what's taking place here.
-Another good article, [Kotlin: Diving in to Coroutines and Channels](https://proandroiddev.com/kotlin-coroutines-channels-csp-android-db441400965f), **Android** and **Java** base, it's take on coroutines, is what this package attempts to implement.

 ```php
 function main() {